huggingface/blog/getting_the_most_out_of_LLMs.md

 flush()
 ```

-Running OctoCoder in 4-bit precision reduces the required GPU VRAM from 32GB to just a bit over 9GB which is very low for a 15.5 billion parameter model.
+Overall, we saw that running OctoCoder in 8-bit precision reduced the required GPU VRAM from 32G GPU VRAM to only 15GB and running the model in 4-bit precision further reduces the required GPU VRAM to just a bit over 9GB.

 4-bit quantization allows the model to be run on GPUs such as RTX3090, V100, and T4 which are quite accessible for most people.

-To quantize the model even further, we recommend looking into the [`AutoGPTQ`](https://huggingface.co/docs/transformers/main/en/main_classes/quantization#autogptq-integration%60) implementation.
+For more information on quantization and to see how one can quantize models to require even less GPU VRAM memory than 4-bit, we recommend looking into the [`AutoGPTQ`](https://huggingface.co/docs/transformers/main/en/main_classes/quantization#autogptq-integration%60) implementation.

-> Overall, it is important to remember that model quantization trades improved memory efficiency against accuracy and in most cases inference time.
+> As a conclusion, it is important to remember that model quantization trades improved memory efficiency against accuracy and in most cases inference time.

 If GPU memory is not a constraint for your use case, there is often no need to look into quantization.
 However many GPUs simply can't run LLMs without quantization methods and in this case, 4-bit and 8-bit quantization schemes are extremely useful tools.